 Self-adjusting CPAP machine

-Another solution to deal with the problem of unsuitable pressure is opting for an APAP machine instead.
+Another solution to deal with the problem of unsuitable pressure is opting for an APAP machine like the Resmend S9 Auto.
 APAP stands for auto positive air pressure and works on the same principle as the CPAP machines.
 One added advantage the APAP machines have over the CPAP machines is that they automatically adjust the pressure setting every time you breathe.

 This way, you do not have to worry about your pressure is too high or too low as the APAP will adjust it.
 It is why an APAP machine is sometimes also called a self-adjusting CPAPS or Automatic Titrating Positive Airway Pressure device.

 During CPAP therapy, your physician must have chosen a suitable pressure setting for you after titration.
 However, it is not guaranteed that the pressure that is suitable for you today will also be so tomorrow.
 Furthermore, your apnea condition changes with your lifestyle, age, weight, and health in general.
 It is not possible that you know how each of these factors will influence your apnea, making you seek out medical help right at the correct time.

 We have already discussed the dangers of CPAP pressure being too high or too low, and the discomfort you have to face because of it.
 Therefore, it far better for your health as well as comfort that you invest in an APAP device from the start.